CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Review

-In this exercise you:
+In this exercise you have completed:

-- Created Azure resources
+- Create an Azure AI Search resource
-- Extracted data from a data source
-- Enriched data with AI skills
+- Create an AI Services resource
+- Create a storage account
+- Upload Documents to Azure Storage
-- Used Azure's indexer in the Azure portal
+- Index the documents
-- Queried your search index
+- Query the index
-- Reviewed results saved to a Knowledge Store
+- Review the knowledge store

 ## You have successfully completed this lab.